djouallah/Testing_BI_Engine/README.md

 # PowerBI Datamart

-it is the esiest to setup, loading data uses only GUI, I love it.
+it is the esiest to setup, loading data uses only GUI, I love it, but it is a read only DB, you can can't delete rows etc